ietf-rats-wg/eat/draft-ietf-rats-eat.md

 on the device.
 However, from the view of the relying party, there is just one UEID and it is still globally universal across manufacturers.

+## Location Privacy Considerations {#locationprivacyconsiderations}

+Geographic location is most always considered personally identifiable information.
+Implementers should consider laws and regulations governing the transmission of location data from end user devices to servers and services.
+Implementers should consider using location management facilities offered by the operating system on the device generating the attestation.
+For example, many mobile phones prompt the user for permission when before sending location data.

 # Security Considerations {#securitycons}

 The security considerations provided in Section 8 of {{RFC8392}} and Section 11